Manerr/f7/readme.md

 The current builtin one is completely f\*cked up, and is not very usable at all.
 You don't have search, sorting, or even at least a better UI.

+## ⚡Never delete appvars like fileioc or Libload since they're used in the program ( a warning has to be implemented )

 ## 🚧 Current Features